 Global – wide ranging investments in global stock markets

 We think a global ESG (environmental, social and governance) tracker fund could act as part of the backbone for lots of responsible portfolios.

-The Legal & General Future World ESG Developed Index invests in more than 1400 companies across the globe and aims to track the Solactive L&G ESG Developed Markets Index.
+The Legal & General Future World ESG Developed Index invests in almost 1,500 companies across the globe and aims to track the Solactive L&G ESG Developed Markets Index.

-The fund won't invest in tobacco companies, pure coal producers or makers of controversial weapons (like cluster munitions, anti-personnel mines and chemical and biological weapons).
-It also won’t invest in persistent violators of the UN Global Compact Principles (a UN pact on human rights, labour, the environment and anti-corruption).
+The fund won't invest in companies that make controversial weapons (like cluster munitions, anti-personnel mines and chemical and biological weapons), and those with significant involvement in tobacco, thermal coal, oil sands or civilian weapons.
+It also avoids persistent violators of the UN Global Compact Principles (a UN pact on human rights, labour, the environment and anti-corruption).